5 Best Strength Training Exercises for Swimmers

 Weight Lifting Exercises for Swimmers

 With broad jumps, the key is explosive power, so take generous amounts of rest between sets (the study cited above had the swimmers resting for two minutes between sets).
-Stick the landing with “soft” feet.
-And make sure that you are measuring the distance to keep yourself focused and accountable to good form and maximum effort.

 Getting Started with Strength Training for Swimmers

 And now for your regularly scheduled disclaimer.
 Weight training is a tool to help your performance in the water.
 Use it to complement your training.
-(And as always–check with your doctor and coach before undertaking any kind of physical training program.)
+(And as always–check with your doctor and coach before undertaking any type of physical training program.)

 With that out of the way, here are some tips for making strength training a durable fixture of your training program: